Yakov Alksnis: Biography

+Alksnis was drafted again, this time to the Red Army, in 1919, and in 1919–1921 held administrative and political assignments in the Southern Russian theatre of war.
 After graduation from the Red Army Military Academy (1921–1924) Alksnis was appointed the head of the logistics service of the Red Air Forces; in 1926 the deputy commander of the Red Air Forces.
 In 1929 he received the wings of a fighter pilot at the Kacha pilot's school in Crimea and was later known to fly nearly every day.
 Defector Alexander Barmine described Alksnis as "a strict disciplinarian with high standards of efficiency.
 He would himself personally inspect flying officers... not that he was fussy or took the slightest interest in smartness for its own sake, but, as he explained to me, flying demands constant attention to detail...
 Headstrong he may have been, but he was a man of method and brought a wholly new spirit into Soviet aviation.
 It is chiefly owing to him that the Air Force is the powerful weapon it is today."
 According to Barmine, Alksnis was instrumental in making parachute jumping a sport for the masses.
 He was influenced by one of his subordinates who had seen parachutists entertaining the public in the United States, at the time when Soviet pilots regarded parachutes as "almost a clinical instrument".

-In the same year he was involved in establishing one of the first sharashkas – an aircraft design bureau staffed by prisoners of Butyrki prison, including Nikolai Polikarpov and Dmitry Grigorovich.
+In the same year he was involved in establishing one of the first sharashkas – an aircraft design bureau staffed by prisoners of Butyrka prison, including Nikolai Polikarpov and Dmitry Grigorovich.
 In 1930–1931 the sharashka, now based on Khodynka Field, produced the prototype for the successful Polikarpov I-5.
 In June 1931 Alksnis was promoted to the Commander of Red Air Forces, while Polikarpov and some of his staff were released on amnesty terms.
 In 1935, the Red Air Forces under Alksnis possessed the world's largest bomber force; aircraft production reached 8,000 in 1936.